If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Best for light-duty work.
+• Usage: Best suited for light to medium-duty residential work.

 Product Specs